It's important that research in Queensland state schools and other state education sites:

 - has no negative impact on teaching and learning.

-For this reason, researchers need to apply to conduct research in the department or state schools, or to access other departmental data.
+For this reason, researchers need to apply to conduct research in Queensland state schools or other state education sites, or to access departmental data.

-Our guidelines for conducting research (PDF, 120KB) give detailed information about the application process, including:
+guidelines for conducting research (PDF, 120KB) provide researchers with information about the application process, including:

 Advertising research in schools

-If you just want to advertise your research on a school noticeboard or in a newsletter to recruit voluntary participants for research that's not being done in a state school, please complete the research advertisement in schools form (PDF, 1.8MB) and submit it directly to the school principal/s.
+If you want to advertise your research on a school noticeboard, social media site or in a newsletter to attract voluntary participants for a project that is

 Terms and conditions for conducting research